 The Vikings may have had one secret to their strength and longevity in the ancient world: Mead.
 The sweet drink created from honey may have billions of antibacterial microbes which help stave off infections and boost immunity.
 Credit: Viking Armada by Edward Moran (1829-1901) Public Domain

 The healing property of honey is because it offers antibacterial activity, maintains a moist wound condition, and its high viscosity helps to provide a protective barrier to prevent infection.

 It remains unknown how humans discovered the sweet and healing properties of honey

 The earliest archaeological evidence for mead-making dates back to the 7th century BC in China.
 But some experts think people have been getting inebriated off honey for far longer.
 "I personally believe humans have known how to ferment honey since they left Africa," said mead and honey winemaker Ken Schramm.

-The mead that the Vikings drank became the main focus of a research study led by microbiologist Tobias Olofsson from Lund University in Sweden.
+The Mead that the Vikings drank became the main focus of a study led by microbiologist Tobias Olofsson from Lund University in Sweden.
 He says that this ancient elixir, combined with modern science, can be the answer in a world full of antibiotic-resistant superbugs.

 Honey hunters were going out and getting honey from trees that was still at 25 to 30 percent water content," Olofsson said.

 "What they were getting is a living medicine."
 Olofsson also suspects ancient honey hunters unwittingly made medicinal Mead from immature honeycombs.
 "To get all of the honey out of the wax combs, honey makers would stick them in water," Olofsson said.
 "After a day or two of standing, you had an alcoholic beverage."